rnmapbox/maps/docs/RasterLayer.md

 ### Description

-The transition affecting any changes to this layer’s rasterContrast propery.
+The transition affecting any changes to this layer’s rasterContrast property.

 ### Type